 \section{Data collapse of distinguishability transition diagram}

-Fig.~\ref{fig:model_distinguishability}-(e) shows the distinguishability transition diagram, which gives the probability of telling apart competing generative stochastic models.
+Fig.~\ref{fig:model_distinguishability}-(e) shows the distinguishability transition diagram, which provides the probability of distinguishing between competing generative stochastic models.
 The level curves in the diagram appear to follow smooth functions of $\Delta t$ and $M$.
-The aim of this section is to analyze the basic properties of these level curves with heuristic arguments.
+The aim of this section is to analyze the basic properties of these level curves using heuristic arguments.

-In the regime $\Delta t \ll\tau$, one would expect that the continuous-trajectory inference to be essentially exact.
-Therefore, the capability of telling models apart should be dominated by the total duration $T=\Delta t \,M$.
-Fig.~\ref{AP_fig:collapse}-(a) partially confirms this reasoning, as we obtain through fitting that data collapses to a curve with the generalized scaling $M^\lambda\,\Delta t$.
+In the regime $\Delta t \ll\tau$, one would expect the continuous-trajectory inference to be essentially exact.
+Therefore, the capability of distinguishing between models should be dominated by the total duration $T=\Delta t \,M$.
+Fig.~\ref{AP_fig:collapse}-(a) partially confirms this reasoning, as we obtain through fitting that the data collapses to a curve with the generalized scaling $M^\lambda\,\Delta t$.

 In the regime $\Delta t \gg \tau$, distinguishability is governed by the stationary likelihood of Eq.~\eqref{eq:prob_time_series_uncorrelated}, so the probability of telling models apart should be independent of $\Delta t$.
 Furthermore, by the central limit theorem, fluctuations in the likelihood scale as $1/\sqrt{M}$.
 This prediction is confirmed in Fig.~\ref{AP_fig:collapse}-(b): when $\Delta t \gg \tau$ and models differ in their stationary distributions, the probability of distinguishing them grows exponentially with the expected $\sqrt{M}$-scaling.
 The exponential fit also defines a characteristic scale $M_0 \sim 1000$, which represents the typical number of measurements required to reliably differentiate between models in this regime.